statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 feature_text:
 ---

-The effects of CoViD-19 pervades through research communities across the globe, causing cancelled conferences, post-poned research visits, and suspended projects.
+The effects of CoViD-19 pervade through research communities across the globe, causing cancelled conferences, post-poned research visits, and suspended projects.
 Like [many others](/links), we have sought other opportunities for collaboration in spite of the current state of